[Go to the Basic Analysis home page]

 line breaks.

-- Fix some hyper linking issues, and make the use the whole name of the
+- Fix some hyper linking issues, and use the whole name of the

 object as the link target rather than just the number.